ucsdeventhub/EventHub/README.md

 ### Testing credentials

+The following test credentials will skip the email verification step and can be accessed with the hard-coded codes.

 There is a hard coded organiztion-associated user in the database and dev deployment.
 The verification code for this user is also hard coded.